bashup/events/README.md

 * The 3.2+ version is a bit larger and a lot slower: only around 10K emits/second, even when run with a newer bash.
 * The 3.2+ version of `event list` returns sorted keys; the 4.4 version does not give a guaranteed order
 * The 4.4+ version uses associative arrays; the 3.2+ version emulates them using individual variables with urlencoded names.
 Among other things, this means that the 3.2+ version can mask specific events with `local`, but the 4.4 version cannot.
-* Other performance characteristics vary, as they use different `event encode` implementations with different performance characteristics.
-(4.4's is tuned for reasonable performance regardless of character set, while 3.2's is tuned for speed at all costs with a small character set.)

 ### Basic Operations

 Sourcing `bashup.events` exposes one public function, `event`, that provides a variety of subcommands.
 All of the primary subcommands take an event name as their first argument.

 Event names can be any string, but performance is best if you limit them to pure ASCII alphanumeric or `_` characters, as all other characters have to be encoded at the start of each event command.
-(And the larger the character set used, the slower the encoding process becomes.)
+(And the more special characters used, the slower the encoding process becomes.)

 #### event on